click image above to view full size

 and helped design it, when LaRoque

-built the track) Their creative
+built the track.
+The creative

-thinking and ingenuity for the
+thinking and ingenuity of both Tod

-raceway built a foundation for the
+and Larry built a foundation for the

 Open, back in 1975, was a hit!
 The